newlongtonscouts/newlongtonscouts.github.io/README.md

 ## I'm not from 1st New Longton, can my group have something similar?

-**Yes!** I am planning to make the Jekyll theme this site uses available for other groups to use for their site, and a template site to make it easier to get your site set up and functioning quickly.
-However, these are not quite ready yet.
-Watch this space...
+**Yes!** The theme I used to make this is available [here](https://github.com/newlongtonscouts/jekyll-theme-be-prepared).
+It is open-source, so your group can use it free of charge.
+There is also a template site [here](https://github.com/newlongtonscouts/be-prepared-template) to make it easier to get started as most of the config is already done for you.